kbengine/kbengine/kbe/src/lib/python/Doc/library/urllib.request.rst

        *filename* is not given, the filename is the output of :func:`tempfile.mktemp` with a suffix that matches the suffix of the last path component of the input URL.
-If *reporthook* is given, it must be a function accepting three numeric parameters.
-It will be called after each chunk of data is read from the network.  *reporthook* is ignored for local URLs.
+If *reporthook* is given, it must be a function accepting three numeric
+       parameters: A chunk number, the maximum size chunks are read in and the total size of the download (-1 if unknown).
+It will be called once at the start and after each chunk of data is read from the network.  *reporthook* is ignored for local URLs.

        If the *url* uses the :file:`http:` scheme identifier, the optional *data* argument may be given to specify a ``POST`` request (normally the request type is ``GET``).
-The *data* argument must in standard :mimetype:`application/x-www-form-urlencoded` format; see the :func:`urlencode`
+The *data* argument must in standard :mimetype:`application/x-www-form-urlencoded` format; see the
-       function below.
+       :func:`urllib.parse.urlencode` function.

     .. attribute:: version